Eadgyth/Programming-Editor/README.md

 <li>Run scripts in Python, R or Perl.
 <li>Specify additional options or arguments for the built-in commands.</li>
 <li>View HTML code in the default browser.</li>
-<li>Specify own system commands to compile, run and/or build (associated with
-    corrsponding UI controls) in a 'Custom commands' project category, for example, to run own batch files/shell scripts.</li>
 <li>A console for showing output/error during running (or compiling) a program and
     entering input in interactive command-line programs.</li>
 <li>Set up several projects which can be switched between and retrieve project settings